endisl/angular-gs-project/README.md

-# angular-projects
+### Products

-- Products: angular project about registering products (name and price) with a simple backend built with db-json in order to implement CRUD operations.
+Angular project about registering products (name and price) with a simple backend built with db-json in order to implement CRUD operations.